maneesh06/Classification-using-Deep-neural-Network/README.md

 # Classification-using-Deep-neural-Network
 In this Project I am using two layer and L-Layer Neural network.
-You can one of them
+You can use one of them